From London to Stonehenge: 4 Best Ways to Get There

 Thanks to its size – you could literally fit it into the United States around 70 times – England is an easy country to tour.
 And for those planning to spend much of their time in the nation's capital, this is especially good news.
 England is crisscrossed by an excellent network of roads and rails, most of which either start in London or pass by close enough to make them handy for travelers.

 Take Stonehenge as an example.
-One of England's top places to visit, Stonehenge can easily be reached by car, rail, and bus, or a combination of these transportation methods.
-And the journey itself can offer many more great sightseeing opportunities, especially if you choose to have a tour company do the driving.
+One of England's top places to visit, Stonehenge can easily be reached by car, guided tours, or a combination of rail and bus transportation options.
+Best of all, the journey itself can offer many more great sightseeing opportunities, especially if you choose to have a tour company do the driving.

 To help you plan your England travel itinerary, we've put together the following list of the best ways to get from London to Stonehenge.